+Forstner offers the present Rivet Bracelet in two different constructions -- one with solid links, and one all elastic (stretchy) links.
 Both versions of the Rivet Bracelet have the same essential design -- made of brushed stainless steel, the bracelet has an 18mm central "link" portion, with approx. 2.5mm thick links, and micro-adjustment on the clasp.
-The differences between the two versions are described below.
+Both versions are made of 316L stainless steel.

-- Solid Link Version:
+The Solid Link Version

-- Stretch Link Version:
+The Stretch Link Version

-Note: if you prefer wearing bracelets loosely, the solid link version is likely the one for you, as you may remove the solid links to obtain a precise fit.
+- Note: if you prefer wearing bracelets loosely, the solid link version is likely the one for you, as you may remove the solid links to obtain a precise fit.
 The stretch version works best for folks who prefer a snug fit, as the bracelet expands to fit wrists over about 7.25 inches in circumference.